On some perturbation properties of nonsmooth optimization on Riemannian manifolds with applications: Application II: Riemannian augmented Lagrangian method

-\section{Semismooth Newton method for RALM subproblem}
+\subsection{Semismooth Newton method for RALM subproblem}

-After assuming obtaining the linear convergence results of the RALM, one remaining issue is how to solve the subproblem of updating $x$ in (\ref{eq:alm-mani}) efficiently.
-In \cite{ZBDZ21} the authors propose a globalized semismooth Newton method on Riemannian manifold, which could be well-suited for our problem.
-To begin, we provide the definition in \cite{OF20} of generalized covariant derivative for vector field of manifold.
+For solving the RALM subproblem \eqref{eq:alm-subproblem} efficiently, we adopt the globalized semismooth Newton method on Riemannian manifolds \cite{ZBDZ21}.
+We begin by recalling the definition of the generalized covariant derivative for vector fields on manifolds from \cite{OF20}.